Converting Strings to Integer Type in Go

 2.2.
 Converting hexadecimal and binary strings

-To convert hexadecimal or binary strings to integers, we need to set the base accordingly.
+We must set the base to convert hexadecimal or binary strings to integers.
 For example, to convert a hexadecimal string to an integer, we can use:

 goCopy code